Informal FallacyTaxonomy: Logical Fallacy > Informal Fallacy

-An informal fallacy is one that is not formal, that is, it is a type of fallacy in which the content of the argument is relevant to its fallaciousness, or which is fallacious for epistemological, dialectical, or pragmatic reasons.
+An informal fallacy is one that is not formal, that is, it is a type of fallacy in which the content of the argument is relevant to its fallaciousness, or which is fallacious for dialectical, epistemological, or linguistic reasons―see the Exposure, below.
 Typically, informal fallacies occur in non-deductive reasoning, which relies on content as well as form for cogency.
-Also, because content is important in informal fallacies, there are arguments with the form of the fallacy which are cogent.
-For this reason, when forms for informal fallacies are given, this is for identification purposes only, that is, one cannot tell from the form alone that an instance is fallacious.
+Also, because content is important in informal fallacies, there are cogent arguments with the form of the fallacy.
+For this reason, when forms are given in the entries for individual informal fallacies, this is for identification purposes only―that is, one cannot tell from the form alone that an instance is fallacious, since content is also relevant.
 Rather, the forms will help to differentiate between distinct types of informal fallacy.

 As a logical fallacy, Informal Fallacy is the most general fallacy committed by arguments that are fallacious for informal reasons.
 However, a given fallacious argument would be classified as an Informal Fallacy only if it could not be given a more specific classification.
 For this reason, there is no Example of Informal Fallacy given; instead, see the Examples under the Subfallacies, below.

 As mentioned above, fallacies can be informal for the following reasons, among others:

 - Dialectical: "Dialectic" refers to reasoning that occurs in a dialogue or debate between two or more people.
 So, a "dialectical" fallacy is one in which dialogue plays an essential role.
 The most prominent such fallacy is the straw man fallacy: In a straw man argument, the arguer misrepresents the argument of another participant in the dialogue.
 Thus, straw man arguments can only occur within the context of such a debate.